 Coronary artery disease care at Mayo Clinic

-- Your Mayo Clinic care team.
-Mayo Clinic doctors trained in heart disease (cardiologists), heart surgery (cardiovascular surgeons) and other areas collaborate as a multidisciplinary team to provide coordinated, comprehensive care.
+Mayo Clinic doctors trained in heart disease (cardiologists), heart surgery (cardiovascular surgeons) and other care providers work together as a multidisciplinary team to provide coordinated, comprehensive care.
+This collaborative approach means providers can often evaluate you and develop a treatment plan within two or three days.

-- Individualized approach.
-Mayo Clinic doctors assess your cardiovascular risk and develop a personalized risk assessment plan for you based on your test results.
-Doctors take the time to get to know you and work with you to provide exactly the care you need.
+- Personalized approach.
+Mayo Clinic health care providers assess your cardiovascular risk and develop an individualized risk assessment plan based on your specific test results.
+Providers at Mayo Clinic get to know you and your concerns completely and explain your options in plain language.

-- Research.
-Doctors at Mayo Clinic study new diagnostic tests and treatment options for coronary artery disease and other heart diseases and conduct clinical trials.
+- Innovative research.
+Researchers at Mayo Clinic study new diagnostic tests and treatment options for coronary artery disease and other heart diseases and conduct clinical trials.

 Expertise and rankings

 Mayo Clinic doctors have extensive experience evaluating and treating people with coronary artery disease.
-Mayo Clinic doctors see more than 42,000 people with coronary artery disease each year.
+Mayo Clinic treats more than 7,600 people with coronary artery disease each year.

-Staff in the Coronary Artery Disease Clinic at Mayo Clinic's campus in Minnesota offers access to cardiac catheterization, and offers evaluation and treatment for people with high-risk and complex forms of coronary artery disease, chest pain (angina), and valvular heart disease.
+- The Coronary Artery Disease Clinic at Mayo Clinic's campus in Minnesota offers cardiac catheterization and evaluation and treatment for people with high-risk and complex forms of coronary artery disease, chest pain (angina), and other forms of heart disease.

-A team of doctors with training in heart disease (cardiologists), fitness specialists (exercise physiologists), nutrition specialists (dietitians) and other specialists staff the Cardiovascular Health Clinic at Mayo Clinic's campuses in Florida and Minnesota.
-The staff in the clinic helps people with coronary artery disease or other heart conditions to understand their current heart health and how to reduce their heart disease risk.
+- Mayo Clinic's Cardiovascular Health Clinic at Mayo's campuses in Minnesota and Florida help people with coronary artery disease and other cardiovascular conditions understand their current heart health and how to reduce heart disease risk.

 Nationally recognized expertise